lenagroeger/Photoshop-NICAR/README.md

 8. You might need to give this new color a name, but when you hit OK it should have given your photo a nice sepia effect!
    ![](https://github.com/lenagroeger/Photoshop-NICAR/blob/master/screengrabs/congress9.jpg)

 9. Now let's save it.
-File > Save for Web, and save it to a new folder (I called it Congress Photos New)
+File > Save for Web, and save it to a new folder (I called it Congress Photos New)<br>

-10. Stop recording this action by hitting the "Stop" button
+10. Stop recording this action by hitting the "Stop" button<br>
    ![](https://github.com/lenagroeger/Photoshop-NICAR/blob/master/screengrabs/congress10.jpg)

 11. Now let's go straight to making a droplet. **File > Automate > Create Droplet...**